 Cut Scenes: Cinema cuts to the killing of Iris

-which would not spoil the sequence.
-Bigelow had her editor Howard Smith make the change and this was accomplished by extending the preceding shot of Lenny in the car by one and a half seconds in order to cover the offending footage of nudity in the
+and one which would not spoil the sequence.
+Bigelow had her editor Howard Smith make the change and this was accomplished by extending the preceding shot of Lenny in the car by one and a half seconds in order to cover the offending footage of

 ...some question as to how much of a difference it had made.